Increasing Audiobook Engagement 150% Through Native Playback Design

 User evidence: FullStory sessions showed users attempting to scrub forward/back

-Impact: Adding a scrubber would let people visually see their progress, navigate to any point with a single gesture instead of multiple button taps, and recover from interruptions.
-It also addressed a fundamental audiobook behavior: people rarely listen in one sitting, so they need easy tools to orient themselves and navigate multi-hour content.
+Impact: Adding the ability to scrub would let people visually see their progress, navigate to any point with a single gesture instead of multiple button taps, and recover from interruptions.

 3. Variable speed